By Tim Lambert

-However, the divides between the upper class, middle class, and working-class became less obvious.
+However, the divides between the upper class, middle class, and working class became less obvious.
 In the early 20th century only a small minority could afford goods like telephones, cars, and washing machines.
 In the late 20th century Britain became an affluent society and consumer goods became common.
 Furthermore, in the past, it was usually possible to tell somebody’s class by their clothes.
 In the late 20th century it became much more difficult as the clothes of ordinary people greatly improved.

 Opportunities in late 20th century Britain were certainly not equal.
-However, it was much easier for people from a relatively humble background to become rich.
+However, it was much easier for people from relatively humble backgrounds to become rich.
 During the 20th century, the traditional pastimes of the rich continued such as yachting and horse racing at Ascot.
 The children of the rich still attend public schools.